throwrocks/android-quiz-app/README.md

 I developed this project as part of the Udacity Code Reviewer training.

 The requirements were to create a quiz layout with at least four different Views, and a method that verifies the answers and displays the final results in a Toast.
-I chose to present ten questionsa about science in a combination of free text answers and multiple choice answers.
+I chose to present ten questions about science in a combination of free text answers and multiple choice answers.

 ![ScreenShot](http://throw.rocks/android-projects/quizz-app/quizz-app.png)